 You can buy my lino prints from my galleries in Yorkshire, UK.
 I am planning to add the ability to buy from this site using PayPal.
 If you would like to know when this is achieved, subscribe to my newsletter.

-I spent the early part of my career as a fulltime employed illustrator producing paintings every day.
+I spent the early part of my career as a fulltime employed illustrator producing paintings every day, all day.

 My painted illustrations were in a technical realist style, which is what the brief required.
 I decided the style was not suitable for fine art landscape oils, but struggled to change my approach after years working in that way.